aspendos67/ebebekCase/README.md

 # ebebekCase / Java to ebebekBootcamp
-The Project shows a specifications that Employee have.
+The Project shows specifications that Employee have.